MythicP/Fighter_Game_experiment/README.md

 # Fighter_Game_experiment
 This game is a personal project using critical role charactes.
 It uses the GGPO rollback netcode to sync up 2 players over a local network, or 2 players on the same machine
+Note this uses https://github.com/nykwil/UnityGGPO  for its GGPO implementation

 Note: Currently there is a bugg that casus it to stutter.